 All nights are spent in comfortable hotels and motels.
 Shared accommodations based on double occupancy; single accommodations are available for an additional fee of $360.

 While in the Bears Ears National Monument exploring the area’s diverse archaeological history, physical exertion may be required.
 Please read below to learn more:

 This program has elements of intensive hiking.
 You may be required to hike up to three miles a day on uneven, rocky and un-established trails.
 Some trails may be impeded by boulders and low-angle bedrock so you should be comfortable using your hands to steady yourself and be able to take steps higher than a standard staircase step.
 During the trip, you may be visiting remote locations with limited amenities.
 There is the possibility of stopping at gas stations for bathroom stops.
-One day of the trip will require a full day of hiking in a canyon with a 1500 ft. difference in elevation.
-The elevation during the whole trip will range from 5000 and 7500 ft.
+The elevation during the whole trip will range from 5000 and 8000 ft.
 We recommend ramping up your exercise regime prior to arrival or arriving a day or two in advance to acclimate, especially if coming from sea level.
 If you are concerned about your ability to do any of these activities, please consult your physician.